Here’s how to use conj() functions.

 Description:

-Split each of the records in a cursor, union the members and return the original cursor.
+Attach the action of splitting each of the records to a cursor and unioning the result members and return the original cursor.

 Syntax: